 One of the best and most popular options is CIL Insurance.
 They offer a product called “Comprehensive Motorhome Insurance” which covers your campervan against any damages, including theft.
 As long as you are legally allowed to drive in Australia (and allowed to tow the caravan/trailer) then you can apply for cover with CIL.

 I found another company that offers insurance, which is called QBE.
 They offer extensive coverage for damages and also cover in case of theft.
-I would definitely check out a quote for these guys too.
+I would definitely get a quote for these guys too.

 Another option for cheap campervan insurance in Australia is to get a policy through a caravan club.
 The Australian Caravan Club is a good option here.